realmazharhussain/gdm-tools/README.md

 This is a command-line program which provides a nice interface to set GDM theme and background image.

+#### Features:

+- Set GDM theme and background
+- Manage backup of the default GDM theme
+- Extract default theme to be able to use it in weird gnome sessions such as Ubuntu
+- Reset everything to its original form

 ## Installation

 Before installing this program, make sure you have installed all the dependencies stated below in **Dependencies** section.